conectado/conectado-blog/posts/2025-06-20/sharing-io-resources/README.md

 ## Introduction

-Correctly sharing mutable state in concurrenct code is a pain, this is true regardless of the language.
+Correctly sharing mutable state in concurrent code is a pain, this is true regardless of the language.

-In Rust it can be even more frustrating, in an effort to prevent you from shooting yourself in the foot it enforces XOR-aliasing rules that prevents you from simply sharing `&mut` references to state between tasks and additional safety mechanisms like require `'Send` and `'static` lifetime.
+In Rust it can be even more frustrating, in an effort to prevent you from shooting yourself in the foot it enforces XOR-aliasing rules that prevents simply sharing `&mut` references between tasks, additional safety mechanisms require tasks to be `'Send` and `'static`.

-It does prevent a lot of potential mistakes but you can still be left in a very poor situation, due to deadlocks, extra copies or allocations that can't all be captured by the borrow-checker and type-safety.
+This does prevent a lot of bugs and UB but you can still be left in a very poor situation, due to deadlocks that can't be prevented by the borrow checker of forcing extra copies and/or allocations.

 This is not to say that Rust's approach is bad or even misguided, on the contrary it's my favored approach, but I believe the key to untangle the potential mess of managing state in these situations is intelligently modelling the I/O resources of your application.

-The last sentence suggest I'll be focusing on I/O-bound applications, and that's in fact the case, I'll not focus on CPU-bound task that need to execute parallely.
+As the last sentence suggest I'll be focusing on I/O-bound applications, and that's in fact the case, I'll not focus on CPU-bound task that need to execute parallely.

+What I'll try to focus on is the reactor pattern, showing how it can prevent some of the pain points of other common approaches in Rust.

-In this post I introduce a simple example that we will evolve with different modeling techniques for I/O concurrent code, that will give us some context to discuss the benefits and drawbacks of each of these.
+In order to show this I introduce a simple example that we will evolve with different modeling techniques for I/O concurrent code.
+It will give us some context to discuss the benefits and drawbacks of each of these patterns.

 ## Motivation

-More often than not, when writing async code in Rust you are dealing with IO-bound tasks.

-This means a set of tasks which spend most of its execution time waiting for I/O instead of running in the CPU.
+More often than not, when writing async code in Rust you are dealing with IO-bound tasks; Tasks which spend most of its execution time waiting for I/O instead of running in the CPU.

 ![Structure of an IO-bound task](io-bound-task.png)

-By using `await` you signal the point where you want to suspend execution until that event happen.
-The goal is that tasks can collaboratively share the CPU thread while waiting for an IO-event.
+`await` is the way to signal the compiler the point where you want to suspend execution until that IO-event happen.
+The goal is that tasks can collaboratively share CPU resources with other tasks, so that they can continue work, while suspended.

-IO-bound apps often don't benefit as much from parallelism as CPU-bound apps, instead they care mostly about concurrency.
-There's an exception to this rule, when there're enough IO-events happening that having a single thread to schedule all tasks stalls the execution of already ready tasks.

-Particularly, in a runtime like Tokio, the executor can either function in single or multi-threaded mode.
-When tasks are spawned, the runtime will schedule them accordingly and for the most part `async` functions can ignore what's the configuration of the runtime.
+IO-bound apps which are mostly composed of IO-bound tasks benefit greatly from this, otherwise, at any point where the application would need to wait for an IO-event it'd prevent the whole thread from doing any more work.

 <!-- Diagram here on how tasks share execution-->

-This means that tasks need to be `'Send`, this can be prevented by using [`LocalSet`](https://docs.rs/tokio/latest/tokio/task/struct.LocalSet.html), a set of tasks that's promised to be run in the same thread removing the requirements of `'Send`.

-I'll not focus on this, instead the other consequence of this model of encapsulating computations of signals from the IO as independent task that will be run at a later time have the requirement of the task being `'static` which means, you can keep `&mut` references to an state shared by all tasks.

-With the following example, I'll try to show how that can be inconvinient and different models that we can use to deal with this.
+Since calling `await` suspends the execution of a task, so you need to spawn a new one to allow other work to continue, the new task can outlive the spawnee so it requires the spawned future to be `'static`.

+This means, as I mentioned before, that you can't hold an `&mut` reference to the state in your new task.
+Even if you use a `LocalSet` the `'static` requirement is still there.
+This means to share mutable state you need to either use `Mutex` or a `channel`.

+We will explore the limitations of these two approaches in the next sections.

+Yet, if we could wait concurrently for IO-events in a single task, we could run the whole IO-bound app in that task.
+That's the idea behind the reactor pattern.

+There are some limitations and drawbacks to this approach which we will discuss it in later sections.
+However, the benefit in having all IO share a single task it that you can have `&mut` access to the state without any syncronization mechanism.

+So my idea, with the following example is to evolve it with the different more common synchronization mechanisms used in Rust.
+To show how they contrast with the reactor pattern and give you the tools to decide which will be best for your particular case.

-## The problem
+## The toy problem

-This is a small and simplified yet realistic scenario.
-The simplifications though very artificial are there to save us some error handling and other code-branches while still illustrating how to handle futures.
+This is a small and simplified, yet almost realistic, scenario.
+I'll pick some artificial constraints just to save us from some error handling and a few lines of code so we can focus on the core of the issue, namely, sharing mutable state across IO events.

+> ![NOTE]
-All the numbers are sent in the wire in network-order.
+> All the numbers are sent in the wire in network-order.

 We will writer a "Router", each client connects to the router over TCP and is assigned an id, that's immediatley return over that same socket.